Why Apple Uses Custom Connectors

 • Liquid damage affecting the SSD slot: Corrosion on the connector pins can cause read errors or prevent the Mac from seeing the drive at all.
 We clean and repair connector damage at the board level, then image the drive immediately.

 The single most important thing you can do is stop using the Mac immediately if you suspect drive failure.
 Continued use on a failing SSD overwrites recoverable data and accelerates NAND degradation.
-Bring it in and we'll assess the situation before any further damage occurs.
+Our data recovery service handles all generations of Apple's proprietary SSDs — bring it in and we'll assess the situation before any further damage occurs.

 Need a storage upgrade or data recovery?